-Note 2.- Procedures on carrying out daily inspections of the movement area and control of FOD are given in the EAC PANS-Aerodromes (EAC139-66), the Manual of Surface Movement Guidance and Control Systems (SMGCS) (EAC 139-30) and the Advanced Surface Movement Guidance and Control Systems (A-SMGCS) EAC 139-64 (under preparation).and ICAO Doc 9830 - Note 3.- Additional guidance on sweeping/cleaning of surfaces is contained in the EAC 139-26 - Note 4: Guidance on precautions to be taken in regard to the surface of shoulders is given in EAC 139-48, and EAC 139-10. - Note 5.- Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories referred to in 307.f.6.iii particular attention should be given to the integrity of light fittings in the pavement and pavement joints. - (2) The surface of a runway shall be maintained in a condition such as to prevent formation of harmful irregularities.
-Note: See EAC 139-45. - (3) A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified in EAC 139-19 and publish in AIP - Note.1, Assessment, Measurement and reporting of runway surface conditions EAC 139-71 contains further information on this subject and EAC 139-19. - (4) Runway surface friction characteristics for maintenance purpose shall be periodically with measured a continuous friction measuring device using selfwetting features.
-The frequency of these measurements shall be sufficient to determine the trend of the surface friction characteristics of the runway. - Note1: guidance on evaluating the runway surface friction characteristics is provided in Assessment, Measurement and Reporting of runway surface conditions EAC 139-71 - Note 2.- The objective of .349.b.3to,349.b .8 . is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified specified in EAC 139-19.
+Note 3.- Additional guidance on sweeping/cleaning of surfaces is contained in the EAC 139-26

+Note 4: Guidance on precautions to be taken in regard to the surface of shoulders is given in EAC 139-48, and EAC 139-10.

+- Note 5.- Where the pavement is used by large aircraft or aircraft with tire pressures in the upper categories referred to in 307.f.6.iii particular attention should be given to the integrity of light fittings in the pavement and pavement joints. - (2) The surface of a runway shall be maintained in a condition such as to prevent formation of harmful irregularities.
+Nature See FAC 120, 45

+Note: See EAC 139-45.

+(3) A paved runway shall be maintained in a condition so as to provide surface friction characteristics at or above the minimum friction level specified in EAC 139-19

+Note.1- Until 4 Nov.
+2021 The EAC 139-19, contains further information on this subject, on improving surface friction characteristics of runways.

+Note 1A- As of 5 Nov.
+2021, Assessment, Measurement and reporting of runway surface conditions (ICAO Cir 329) contains further information on this subject.

+- (4) Runway surface friction characteristics for maintenance purpose shall be periodically with measured a continuous friction measuring device using self-wetting features.
+The frequency of these measurements shall be sufficient to determine the trend of the surface friction characteristics of the runway. - Note1: until 4 Nov.
+2021Guidance on evaluating the friction characteristics of a runway is provided in EAC 139-47.
+Additional guidance is included in EAC 139-19.

+- Note1A: As of 5 November 2021guidance on evaluating the runway surface friction characteristics is provided in Assessment, Measurement and Reporting of runway surface conditions (ICAO Cir 329). - Note 2.- until 4 Nov.
+2021The objective of .349.b.3, 349.b.4 .349.b.7, 349.b.8 is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified specified in EAC 139-19. - Note 2A.- As of 5 Nov.
+2021 The objective of .349.b.3,to349.b 7and 349.b .9 is to ensure that the surface friction characteristics for the entire runway remain at or above a minimum friction level specified specified in EAC 139-19. - Note 3.- Until 4 Nov.
+2021Guidance for the determination of the required frequency is provided in EAC 139-47 and in the EAC 139-19. - (5) As of 5 Nov.
+2021, when runway surface friction measurements are made for maintenance purposes using a self - wetting continuous friction measuring device, the performance of the device shall meet the standard set or agreed by ECAA